Action Agenda Center

 The Action Agenda Update Center

 The Puget Sound Action Agenda is a road map that lays out the work needed to achieve an ambitious goal: restoring the health of Puget Sound by 2020.
-The 2012/2013 Action Agenda identifies key ongoing programs, local priorities for different areas of the Sound and more than 200 specific actions that must be implemented over the next two years to stay on track toward our recovery targets.
+The 2014/2015 Action Agenda, adopted by the Leadership Council on May 30, 2014, identifies key ongoing programs, local priorities for different areas of the Sound and approximately 300 specific actions that must be implemented over the next two years to stay on track toward our recovery targets.

 By identifying these priorities, the Action Agenda guides resources and investment throughout the region to the activities that will make a difference.
-The current plan builds on the recovery framework established in the first Action Agenda, created in 2008, and is the result of a collaborative effort by state and federal agencies, tribal governments, local governments, business and environmental groups, and other interested partners.
+The current plan builds on the recovery framework established in the first Action Agenda, created in 2008, updated in 2012 and 2014, and is the result of a collaborative effort by state and federal agencies, tribal governments, local governments, business and environmental groups, and other interested partners.

 - Prevent pollution from urban stormwater runoff.
 Polluted runoff from roads, roofs, parking lots, and other paved areas is the biggest threat to Puget Sound’s water quality.
 Although we have many tools and technologies for reducing stormwater pollution, we need to make much fuller use of them if we are to stop contamination from flowing into the Sound.